Updated August 11, 2023

 Introduction to Developer Tab in Excel

-Developer Tab in Excel is used for accessing function and tools which are used in creating the macros.
-If the Developer tab is not available in the menu bar, then enable it File menu’s Option.
-From the Customize Ribbon tab, add the Developer tab from recommended commands to the Customized commands list.
-Once we do that, we will be able to see Developer menu tab in the Menu bar, which has Visual Basic, Macros, Add-Ins and Controls mainly.
+Developer Tab in Excel is used to access functions and tools to create the macros.
+If the Developer tab is unavailable in the menu bar, enable the File menu Option.
+Add the Developer tab from recommended commands to the Customized commands list from the Customize Ribbon tab.
+Once we do that, we can see the Developer menu tab in the Menu bar, which mainly has Visual Basic, Macros, Add-Ins, and Controls.
 We can use Visual Basic to write a macro code.

 How to Add the Developer Tab in the Excel Ribbon?

 The developer tab in Excel helps create a macro, import and export XML files, or insert a form or active controls.

 Some version doesn’t show the Developer tab in Excel by default, so you must add it.

 The developer tab in Excel will not be visible unless you activate it from the options menu.
 To start the Developer tab in Excel, follow the below-mentioned steps.